Anh-Khoa-PC/spotflow-documentation/api/intro.md

 <!-- <div className='introBody'> -->
 ## API Reference

-Spotflow API helps merchant collect payments in local currency.
+Spotflow API helps global merchant collect payments in local currency.
 Learn how to easily integrate our APIs to streamline your in-app payments.

 Spotflow API is designed to be <span style={{color: "red"}}>`RESTful`</span>, utilizing familiar resource structures for most interactions.
 However, there might be a few exceptions from the strict REST principles for specific functionalities.
 These exceptions will be clearly documented within the API reference.
 This means you can expect: